-The total number of staff has reduced by approximately 14% since last year (2011) due to the business restructuring, and the activities regarding sustainability management are run by the Management Support Department.
+The total number of executives and staff as of the end of 2013 is by average 11, which is mostly comprised of a clerical workforce.
+The total number of staff has reduced by approximately 56% since last year (2012) due to the business restructuring, and the activities regarding sustainability management are run by the Management Support Department.